pandas-dev/pandas/doc/source/groupby.rst

 ~~~~~~~~

 Groupby also works with some plotting methods.
 For example, suppose we
-suspect that some features in a DataFrame my differ by group, in this case,
+suspect that some features in a DataFrame may differ by group, in this case,
 the values in column 1 where the group is "B" are 3 higher on average.

 .. ipython:: python